AB-pixel-pixel/Embodied-AI-Exploration-Lab1/src/ros_course_examples/experiment_handbook.en.md

-Here is the English translation of your ROS Robot Experiment Manual:

----

 # ROS Robot Experiment Handbook

 This manual aims to guide students through various ROS experiments, including basic communication, robot motion control, multi-robot collaboration, and autonomous tracking.
 Through this course, students will gain a deep understanding of ROS node communication mechanisms (topics, services), coordinate frame transformations (TF), and the usage of the Gazebo simulation environment.